Moonshine-IDE/Moonshine-IDE/README.md

 - [Apache Flex® SDK](https://flex.apache.org),
 - [Adobe AIR and Flash Player](https://helpx.adobe.com/flash-player.html).

 If you've used Moonshine IDE before and already downloaded these SDKs with Moonshine SDK Installer you can use existing SDKs.
-By default they're installed in `C:\MoonshineSDKs\Flex_SDK\Flex_xxx_AIR_xxx` on Windows and corresponding folder on Mac.
+By default they're installed in:
+- `C:\MoonshineSDKs\Flex_SDK\Flex_xxx_AIR_xxx` on Windows
+- `/Users/$username/Downloads/MoonshineSDKs` on Mac

 ### 3. Clone Moonshine SDK Installer